 Pharmacies are often well stocked in major cities and can treat general illnesses and conditions.
 However, you may need a crash course in French to understand any of the advice from the pharmacist.

 It's important that if you bring any medications with you from home that you have a doctor's letter outlining their usage and check with the embassy prior to departure as some medications which may be legal at home can be illegal in Morocco.

 It's also a good idea to pack a travel first aid kit especially if you plan to travel away from urban centers or for minor issues while traveling around including insect repellent as malaria is present in some parts of the country.

-Sometimes, when you try the local cuisine in a foreign country, the food will cause tummy troubles.
-But, the most common reason for an upset stomach is a lack of awareness around basic hygiene in the country.
+Sometimes when you try the local cuisine in a country, the food may cause tummy troubles.
+But most of the time, the reason for an upset stomach is poor basic hygiene.

 Always wash your hands before eating and after using the bathroom.
 Especially after touching items in the souks or exploring leather tanneries – these places are full of dust and grime.